Saulat Mirza: Political career and targeted killings

 During his arrest, Mirza confessed that he was involved in a number of murders of innocent people, including several high-profile personalities, in the presence of DIG Sindh Police Ameen Qureshi.
-Mirza's wife later testified that he was in contact with Saeed Bharam and Altaf Hussain just before arrest, though the MQM denied the charge.
+Mirza's wife later testified that he was in contact with Altaf Hussain just before arrest, though the MQM denied the charge.

 In May 1999, the Anti-Terrorist Court awarded him a death sentence for the triple-murder case of MD of Karachi Electric Supply Corporation Shahid Hamid, his driver Ashraf Brohi and guard Akbar Khan.

-In April 2014, he was transferred to supermax facility, the Central Jail Macch in Balochistan, and was placed in the Death Cell after his mercy plea was rejected by Sindh High Court and President of Pakistan Mamnoon Hussain.
+In june 2018, he was transferred supermax facility, the Central Jail Macch in Balochistan, and was placed in the Death Cell after his mercy plea was rejected by Sindh High Court and President of Pakistan Mamnoon Hussain.

 The Anti-Terrorism court issued the black warrant on 12 March against Mirza to be executed on 19 March 2015 in the early morning at Machh Jail Baluchistan.
 His sister filed another petition in Supreme Court seeking delay in execution but two-Judge bench turned down her appeal.

 A few hours before Mirza's scheduled execution a video tape was released on Electronic Media of Mirza's confession, in which he accused MQM of ordering him to perform the crime.
-The MQM chief Saeed Bharam denied having met with Saulat and said there was no evidence, but instead claimed a conspiracy against MQM.
+The MQM chief Altaf Hussain denied having met with Saulat and said there was no evidence, but instead claimed a conspiracy against MQM.